 For a craft project before the dinner, the kids can help you make a piñata to use as a table centerpiece.

-Dinner conversation ideas for Mexican Fiesta night:
+Dinner conversation ideas for Mexican Fiesta themed dinner nights:

 Find out how to say all the things on your dinner menu in Spanish and have everyone memorize the words.
-Talk about the customs and traditions in Mexico.

-4) Chopped – a Spin Off.
+4. Chopped – a Spin Off Family Dinner Idea

-Everyone reveals their chosen ingredient at the same time, and the head chef of the night gets to come up with a culinary masterpiece using those ingredients.
+Everyone reveals their chosen ingredient simultaneously, and the head chef of the night gets to come up with a culinary masterpiece using those ingredients.

 This idea will help stretch your creative juices and produce memorable meals that no one will soon forget!

-How the produce is grown, how wheat becomes flour, what it takes to raise healthy chickens for eggs, and how factories are able to can, bottle, and package items at a brisk pace.
+How the produce is grown, how wheat becomes flour, what it takes to raise healthy chickens for eggs, and how factories can, bottle, and package items at a brisk pace.

 Bonus: Set up a factory tour if there’s one available in your area.
 I’ve been on a soup-making factory tour, chocolate-making tour, and I’ve been at Ben & Jerry’s Ice Cream facility sampling their flavors.

-This family dinner night features nothing but your family’s favorite recipes.
+This themed family dinner night features nothing but your family’s favorite recipes.
 From appetizer to dessert, each dish is the best of the best.

-My favorite recipe on my blog is the Best Meatloaf Recipe you’ll ever have.
+My favorite recipe on my blog is the Best Meatloaf Recipe You’ll Ever Have.
 You can find it here.